 When you are out alone, be prepared for anything that may put you at risk.

-- Keep your head up, stay alert and be aware of your surroundings.
+- Keep your head up, stay alert, and be aware of your surroundings.

-- Take note of the people, businesses and sources of assistance in the area.
+- Take note of the people, businesses, and sources of assistance in the area.

 - Avoid a person or a situation which does not feel safe.

-When walking, jogging, biking alone
+Walking, jogging, or biking alone

 - Plan your route to avoid isolated areas

-- Vary your route, don’t be predictable
+- Vary your route, and don’t be predictable

 - Walk near a curb and away from alleys and doorways

-Don’t overburden yourself with heavy parcels or a bulky purse
+Don’t overburden yourself with heavy items

 - Use a money belt or pouch to conceal money and important documents.